-Lofoten with rooftop tent – guide with practical advice and inspiration
+Lofoten with roof tents – guide with practical advice and inspiration

-Discovering the Lofoten islands with a rooftop tent is amazing.
+Discovering the Lofoten islands with roof tents is amazing.
 Outstanding nature, plenty of beautiful campsites, and scenic roads that take your breath away wherever you look.
-Before you set off with your rooftop tent to Lofoten, it's good to be aware of a few things.
+Before you set off with your roof tent to Lofoten, it's good to be aware of a few things.
 You'll get that with the help of this guide, plus lots of inspiration from our own trip!

-Curious about which rooftop tents are in this report?
-The green one is our rooftop tent Åreskutan three-person and the orange one is an Åreskutan two-person.
+Curious about which roof tents are featured in this report?
+The green one is our roof tent Åreskutan three-person and the orange one is an Åreskutan two-person.

 Lofoten is a group of islands in Northern Norway that are world-famous for dramatic landscapes, picturesque fishing villages, and outstanding opportunities for outdoor activities such as hiking, fishing, paddling, climbing, and skiing.